Sometimes, life doesn’t turn out as we plan.

 I’ve started creating a little altar here, with plans to move it to the NICU when the baby is born – we’re all pretty sure that I will not make it to full term, so at least some NICU time will be in the cards.
 But at least I have time to think about that – with my first child, things happened so quickly (all things considered) that there wasn’t time to think ahead.

 I don’t recommend this as a way to get yourself a spiritual retreat – there are far less expensive alternatives.
 But I think many of us would benefit from the time to stop and think.
-Have you considered setting aside a day, or even a weekend, to take a break from the world and focus on you and your spiritual journey?Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+Have you considered setting aside a day, or even a weekend, to take a break from the world and focus on you and your spiritual journey?Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio